Narcissists and Valentine’s Day can be a recipe for something bad to happen.

 “Your favorite author has a new book out, and it made me think of you when I saw it.
 I picked it up for you, and I’d like to give it to you on Valentine’s Day.”

-Once they get their foot in the door, then come the lavish promises for the future.
-More trips they’d “have liked” to take you on or things they wanted to do with you if you were still together.
+Once they get their foot in the door, then come the lavish promises about the future.
+More trips they’d “have liked” to take you on or things they wanted to do with you . . . if the two of you were still together.

 They still love you so much, they say.
 Won’t you see them one last time?